Helga Gill: Work in World War I

 When World War One broke out in 1914, Gill signed up to join the Scottish Women's Hospitals, a wartime project funded by the NUWSS.
 She was a part of the French Hospital Unit and left for France in December 1914, where she was based at Royaumont Abbey.
 Gill worked as an ambulance driver, transporting injured soldiers to the hospital.
 This was a dangerous role that carried the risk of being killed.
 This work took its toll on her health, and because of this she left France and worked at HM Factory Gretna for the remainder of the war.

 Personal life

 Helga adopted a war orphan, John Gill.
 She was the only woman member of the British Legion, Danehill branch and also ran the Boy's Brigade and was a member of the Women's Institute.

 Later life and death

 Helga Gill's health was permanently affected by her wartime service.
 She died suddenly as a result of a car crash on 16 November 1928, and was mourned both by the local community, in The Mid Sussex Times, and by suffrage periodical The Common Cause.

 Awards

-As a result of her wartime work in France, she was awarded the British War Medal, British Victory Medal, Croix de Guerre, and the Medaille des Epidemies.
+As a result of her wartime work in France, she was awarded the British War Medal, British Victory Medal, Croix de Guerre, and the Médaille des Épidémies.